 Have your child soak in a bathtub with clean, warm water and a teaspoon of salt.
 The water should be deep enough to cover the penis.
 This will help reduce inflammation.
 Repeat the soak 2 to 3 times a day, or as advised by your child’s healthcare provider.

 In babies and young children, clean the area daily or as needed.
 If there is foreskin, gently pull it back from the glans.
 The foreskin will pull back (retract) only slightly, so don’t force it.
 Rinse the area with clean water.
 Use a cotton swab to gently clean any drainage.
 Don’t use soap, bubble bath oils, or talc powder.
 They may cause irritation.

 Teach your child how to clean the area daily.

 If your child has a foreskin, gently retract it regularly when your child is young.
 Have older children gently retract their foreskin regularly, even after the infection is cleared.
-The foreskin will be fully retractable by 10 years of age.
-If the foreskin gets trapped in a retracted position, seek medical care right away.
+The foreskin will be fully retractable by age 10.
+If the foreskin gets trapped in a retracted position, get medical care right away.

 Follow up with your child’s healthcare provider, or as advised.

 If you have any questions or concerns about how to care for your child’s penis, talk with the healthcare provider.

 Unless your child's healthcare provider advises otherwise, call the provider right away if: